-Each session will begin by exposing participants to two short excerpts from literary texts that we think yield themselves to a productive comparison; however, all details surrounding the texts will be undisclosed (authors, titles, time periods, original languages, etc.).
-We will begin with a conversation with an invited guest, a faculty member involved with OCCT, before opening the floor for discussion.
-Our guests will be: Matthew Reynolds, Professor of English and Comparative Criticism and Chair of OCCT, in week 2; Laura Lonsdale, Associate Professor of Spanish, in week 4; and Marilyn Booth, Khalid bin Abdullah Al Saud Professor in the Study of the Contemporary Arab World, in week 6.
-Halfway through each session, the conveners will reveal the identity of the authors and provide further background about the abstracts in question.
-For the remainder of each session, we will continue the discussion by gradually moving to broader theoretical issues raised by the juxtaposition of the two texts and our reactions to them.
+At the beginning of each session, we expose participants to two short excerpts from literary texts that are in some way comparable; however, no details surrounding the texts are disclosed (authors, titles, time periods, original languages, etc.).
+We then get some first reactions from an invited guest, a faculty member involved with OCCT, before opening the floor for discussion (our guests for HT will be confirmed soon).
+Halfway through each session, the conveners reveal the identity of the authors and provide further background about the abstracts in question.
+For the remainder of each session, we continue the discussion by gradually moving to broader theoretical issues raised by the juxtaposition of the two texts and our reactions to them.

-Michaelmas 2015: four sessions on Ambiguity; Inter-Asian Comparisons - Material Culture, Body, and Image
+Michaelmas 2015: Ambiguity; Inter-Asian Comparisons - Material Culture, Body, and Image

-Trinity 2015: four sessions on Aesthetics Today; Inter-Asian Comparisons - Comparisons between East-Asian Cultures
+Trinity 2015: Aesthetics Today; Inter-Asian Comparisons - Comparisons between East-Asian Cultures